 Ochsner is committed to a clinically-integrated research program with the ultimate goal of improving the health and wellness of our patients and communities.
 And as the largest academic medical center in Louisiana, we are training the next generation of healthcare professionals to be leaders who can meet evolving healthcare challenges.

 First-year residents spend the majority of their time at our Ochsner Baptist location.
-Interns are involved with majority of vaginal deliveries and perform cesarean sections while on their labor unit block and cesarean section rotation.
+Interns are involved with most vaginal deliveries and perform cesarean sections while on their labor unit block.
 They also perform minor gynecology surgeries as either primary surgeon or first assistant while at Ochsner Baptist, Ochsner Main campus, and Chabert (Houma, LA).
 PGY-1s have 2 months of night float and spend 2 months at Chabert.
-Not only do interns get significant experience in Obstetrics, they also have rotations in general Gynecology and an ambulatory/continuity clinic.
+Not only do interns get considerable experience in Obstetrics, but they also have rotations in General Gynecology, Gyn Oncology and an ambulatory clinic where they will practice TVUS in the REI clinic one half day a week.
 Interns are expected to teach medical students at both facilities.
+Residents are asked to prove their competency in basic open skills, introduction to laparoscopic skills, and 2nd degree repair.

 We'd love to know more about you so we can deliver the most relevant content.